DanielMy777/Computer-Vision/Object Detection Project/README.md

 The project is provided via Goolge Colab notebook as Google offers free and powerful GPU support which is necessary for the training phase.

-The example is a model that can detect the 6 original Avengers (and extras...) but the code is very flexible and with just a tiny bit of changes you can train a machine to identify any group of objects.
+The provided example is a model that can detect the 6 original Avengers (and extras...) but the code is very flexible and with just a tiny bit of changes you can train a machine to identify any group of objects.
 Follow the instructions to understand how.

 ## Instructions